AngelDHackerman/BTC-ETH_Data_Analysis/README.md

 <h1>Is there a significant correlation between Bitcoin prices and other economic indicators, such as the S&P 500?</h1>

-## Data Analysis for Bitcoin from 2014 to 2024

-This data analysis was done using the dataset from Kaggle: [bitcoin_ethereum-2014-2024](https://www.kaggle.com/datasets/kapturovalexander/bitcoin-and-ethereum-prices-from-start-to-2023)

 ## General Description about the data set:

 The dataset contains the information about __Daily__ prices for Bitcoin (BTC) and Ethereum (ETH) from differente range of dates but it is basically from January 2014 to May 2024

 ## What questions are we looking to answer with this proyect?

-The intention for this proyect is to answer a very interesting question about: how Bitcoin and Ethereum are correlated to the S&P 500 rates?
+The intention for this proyect is to answer a very interesting question about:

+1. How Bitcoin is correlated to the S&P 500 rates?
+2. How bitcoin and S&P 500 prices flutuate through the time, do they behave the same?
+3. What is the correlation between Bitcoin and the S&P 500 during periods of economic crisis?
+4. Does Bitcoin exhibits higher volatility compared to the S&P 500, especially in recent years?
+(Monthy and Yearly)
+5. The S&P 500 has more consistent returns, while Bitcoin shows extreme spikes, is this true?

 By using different techniques of: